Wildhoney/Keo/README.md

 ## Getting Started

-Use [Redux](https://github.com/reactjs/redux) to pass down properties through your components, and an immutable solution &mdash; such as [`seamless-immutable`](https://github.com/rtfeldman/seamless-immutable) or Facebook's [`Immutable`](https://facebook.github.io/immutable-js/) &mdash; although [`Object.freeze`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) can in many cases be perfectly acceptable as well as a good starting point for getting started.
+Use [Redux](https://github.com/reactjs/redux) to pass down properties through your components, and an immutable solution &mdash; such as [`seamless-immutable`](https://github.com/rtfeldman/seamless-immutable) or Facebook's [`Immutable`](https://facebook.github.io/immutable-js/) &mdash; even [`Object.freeze`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) can in many cases be perfectly acceptable for getting started.

 Once you're setup with Redux, and your project is passing down immutable properties, within your first component you can import `stitch` from Keo.
 In the following example we'll assume the immutable property `name` is being passed down to your component: